Kolahzary/continuity/README.md

 # continuity

-Personal hobby project, please use the material in this repo for learning purpose only.
+Personal hobby project, please use the material in this repo for learning purpose only..